LeilaRanjbar82/ML-zoomcamp-course-homework/CapstoneProject/README.md

 ![image](https://user-images.githubusercontent.com/58926709/145894111-ed065492-e3e2-41f4-b920-c460cc718023.png)

 ### 3.4.
 Augmentation
+Augmentation is used to prepare poor images, have better performance.
+Images were changed in size, direction and also rotation.
+The result of Augmentation was not satisfying.
+However, changing the parameters and also parameters values may result in better performance.
+Note that the augmentation is only applied to train set.

 ### 3.5.
 Choosing the best model and Checkpointing
+As mentined before the best result refered to a model with one inner dense layer, with _ADAM_ optimizer and _softmax_ output activation function.
+Using checkpointing to select the best model and save it due to validation accuracy.

 ### 3.6.
 Test the model
 ### 3.7.
 Preparing Script
 #### 3.7.1.
 Train